opengisch/qgis-plugin-ci/docs/usage/cli_release.md

                         The Osgeo password to publish the plugin.
 ```

+If the exit code is `2`, it means the upload to the QGIS server has failed.

 ## Additional metadata

 When packaging the plugin, some extra metadata information can be added if these keys are present in the `metadata.txt`: